girafe-ai/msai-python/docs/literature.md

 ## Literature

-> You may add other books and articles by creating a Pull Request
+> You may add other books and articles to this page by creating a Pull Request

 ### Official choice